 Our world fights aging.
 You see it in the commercials for anti-wrinkle cream, the billboards for botox, and the guy who is simply too old to be wearing jeans that tight.
 We are constantly looking for ways to look younger, feel younger, and act younger.
 I’m feeling that a bit acutely today because today is my birthday.

 I’m different than I was five years ago.
 A little heavier.
 A little greyer.
 Maybe a little slower getting out of bed in the mornings.
 My younger son pointed out an age spot on my head the other day and asked, “What’s that thing?”
 That’s age, son.
 It’s age.
+As we grow older, we do become a lot slower and more fragile.
+Whilst there are things to be positive about, it’s also a good idea to think ahead and think about protecting our families.
+To do this, we could look into getting life insurance to make sure our family will be able to survive financially if anything happens to us.
+It’s a morbid thought, but it’s important to be prepared.
+Then we can enjoy growing old with our families.

 Even as Christians, we feel the reality of time taking its toll.
 And yet as Christians, we have the unique ability not to see aging as bad news: